TLMazemaker/DISC-Prediction-Model/README.md

 # DISC-Prediction-Model
 This is a Machine Learning model that allows user to extract data from a Twitter Account, and then analyzed it using NLP and then classify the tweets into DISC personality frameworks.
-The model is Naive Bayes and it reaches an accuracy of 67%.
+The model is Naive Bayes and it reaches an accuracy of 65%.
+The model currently focuses only on tweets in Bahasa Indonesia.

 ## What you will need?